csardana/Classic-Optics/README.md

 These tables are populated with values using the "eecs4413.py" file listed in the project documents.

+# Running the Curl Commands
+'Curl Commands.txt' file has a few curl commands that can be run on the terminal of the device to test the backend of our project.

 # Running the project
 In order to run on AWS, follow these instruction :-